RaphaelPereira88/ROCK-PAPER-SCISSORS-/README.md

 - the program will ask you if you want to play gain or not . if you reply yes to it the games will restart otherwise it will stop.

 ### Error:
-- if player don't write rock or papaer or scissors , the program will ask him again to type his answer until it matches.
+- if player don't write the words rock or papaer or scissors , the program will ask him again to type his answer until it matches. the program accept user to write with uppercase letters too.